hogeschool/basecamp/readme.md

 ## Arch Two:

-**Programming Elements**: In **Arch Two** the following programming elements are covered:[todo: in progress]
+**Programming Elements**: In **Arch Two** the following programming elements are covered:

 	- functions: function definition, calling functions, return of a function, functions with arguments, positional arguments, keyword arguments, parameters default values, docstrings, anonymous functions.
 	- collective structures: lists with basic operations (defining, offset, slicing, adding new element, modifying an element, list comprehension), tuples with basic operations (creating, unpacking, modifying, combining two tuples, iterating over a tuple), dictionaries with basic operations (creating, adding and modifying items,  extracting value(s), extracting key(s), deleting, pop and clear, iteration over dictionaries), sets with basic operations (creating sets, adding and removing elelemnts, membership operator, iteration over a set, basic operations between sets, i.e. intersection, union, difference and subset),  copy(), deepcopy(), nested structures.

 As a result of participating in **BaseCamp: Arch Two**, students will be able to:

-1. Read, Understand and Analyze the behaviour of a Python program implementing the programming elements covered in Arch One.
+1. Read, Understand and Analyze the behaviour of a Python program implementing the programming elements covered in Arch Two.
 2. Implement their solutions for a given problem statement using functions, list, tuple, set, and ditionaries.
 3. Debug and apply basics of testing (input / output and acceptance testing) on a given Python program.